Crown's final witnesses take stand in trial for Sask. man accused of abducting daughter

 BREAKING Toronto police officer stabbed, suspect shot

-Toronto police say an officer was stabbed and a suspect was shot during an incident in the city's west end on Friday afternoon.
+The province's police watchdog is investigating after Toronto police say an officer was stabbed and a suspect was shot during an altercation in the city's west end on Friday afternoon.

+1 dead, 13 injured after 18-wheeler intentionally crashed into Texas public safety office

+A Texas semitrailer driver rammed a stolen into a public safety building where his renewal for a commercial driver's license had been rejected, killing one person and injuring 13 others, authorities said Friday.

 Former Thunder Bay police chief arrested and charged in misconduct probe